babaliaris/Pyspeak/README.md

 Requirements:
     Python 3.

-How to create project:
+# How to create project:
-    Run: python pyspeak project_name
+    python pyspeak.py project_name

 For more information see the documentation in the pdf file.